 Each day is a new beginning and if we are open we can feel new feelings, think new thoughts, embrace new images, and live a new life.

-Each day we are truly born again and have a completely fresh and new slate to write on.
+Each day we are truly born again and have a completely fresh, new slate on which we can create a new experience for ourselves.

 So today I encourage you to notice the ways in which you might be different from yesterday, or last week, or last year, or 5 years ago, etc.